 The aerospace industry encompasses a wide range of activities.
 It is the kind of high skills and high value added sector which the NW seeks to attract.
-The YA work confirms that the industry is well represented in the NW and has overlaps with other prominent sectors such as the automobile industry, advanced engineering and green technology.
+The YA work confirms that the industry is well represented in the North West and has overlaps with other prominent sectors such as the automobile industry, advanced engineering and green technology.
 Some supply chain companies provide services across a range of sectors of which aerospace is one.
 The sector has potential to grow.

-According to the UK Aerospace, Defence, Security & Space industries trade association (ADSS) the UK aerospace (civil & defence) industry employs 109,000 people and has a turnover of $f{27.8}$ billion .
-The NW is home to a cluster of around 750 aerospace companies which serve the two major companies in the region: BAe (Unmanned Aerial Vehicles at Warton and military aircraft components at Salmesbury) and Rolls Royce (fan blade manufacture at Barnoldswick).
-The NW aerospace sector has a turnover of some f_7 billion per annum.
+According to the UK Aerospace, Defence, Security & Space industries trade association (ADSS) the UK aerospace (civil & defence) industry employs 109,000 people and has a turnover of £27.8 billion.
+The North West is home to a cluster of around 750 aerospace companies which serve the two major companies in the region: BAe (design, manufacture and support for some of the world's most advanced military aircraft at Warton and Samlesbury) and Rolls Royce (fan blade manufacture at Barnoldswick).
+The North West aerospace sector has a turnover of some \pounds 7 billion per annum.